 The dispute over the Cursed Soldiers is a historical encounter, but it also is an encounter on the “governance over souls” in our country, if the “governance over souls” is to remain in post-Communist hands.
 I say — No, added Duda.

 It was in feudal Poland that landlords called the people “souls”.
-It was also the feudal time in Polish history as well, for treason to be viewed in hereditary terms, that is, people got blamed for ancestors.
-Another quote comes to mind, in context with Warsaw Uprising victims.
+It was also the feudal time in Polish history, for treason to be viewed in hereditary terms.
+Another quote comes to mind.

 The speech was nothing better than a formal and pompous method of offering up human sacrifices to pride.